-He thanked the attendees for attending and for their

-support.
-General Manager/CEO Doyle introduced Mark Jennings, Chairman of the Cooperative's Operation Round Up Board who provided an Operation Round Up report.
-He explained how Operation Round Up operates and that the Operation Round Up Board is independent of the rest of MEC.
+He thanked the attendees for attending and for their support.
+General Manager/CEO Doyle introduced Mark Jennings, Chairman of the Cooperative 's Operation Round-up Board who provided a Operation Round-up report.
+He explained how Operation Roundup operates and that the Operation Round-up board is independent of the rest of MEC.
 Board members are members of the Member Advisory Committee and they were introduced to the attendees.

-In 2023, Operation Round Up received income of \$14,114.24 and awarded grants of \$11,900.00 to Turtle Lake Trails Project, Our Savior's Lord Pantry, Guardian and Protective Services, Elks Camp Grassick, First Congregational Church for food pantry, Andrea Andrews for medical expenses, a house fire, and Turtle Lake Chamber of Progress Bike-Fest.
-He told the attendees that a maximum of \$11.88 can be given in any year with average distributions to Operation Round Up of about \$6 annually.
-Each month's bill is rounded up to the nearest dollar.
+In 2023 Operation Round-up received income of \$14,114.24 and awarded grants of \$11,900.00 to Turtle Lake Trails Project, Our Savior's Lord Pantry, Guardian and Protective Services, Elks Camp Grassick, First Congregational Church for food pantry, Andrea Andrews for medical expenses, a house fire, and Turtle Lake Chamber of Progress Bike-Fest.
+He told the attendees that a maximum of \$11.88 can be given in any year with average distributions to Operation Round-up of about \$6.00 annually.
+When each month's bill is rounded up to the nearest dollar.

 Vice-President Klain introduced Secretary Rod Stockdill who announced that the terms for directors in District 4 and District 6 were up for election.
-The incumbent directors for these Districts, Darcy Klain, District 4, and Karen Hanson, District 6, were running unopposed.
-Secretary Stockdill asked for the casting of a unanimous ballot to reelect the two directors.
-A motion was made and seconded and the directors were reelected.
+The incumbent directors for these Districts were Darcy Klain, District 4, and Karen Hanson, District 6, were running unopposed.
+Secretary Stockdill asked for the casting of a unanimous ballot to re-elect the two directors.
+A motion was made and seconded and the directors were re-elected.